 - black, sooty marks on the front covers of gas fires

-- sooty marks on the walls around boilers, stoves or fires
+- sooty or yellow/brown stains on or around boilers, stoves or fires

 - smoke building up in rooms due to a faulty flue